Junior Eurovision Song Contest 2013: Location

-On 17 April 2013, the Ukrainian national broadcaster NTU and the European Broadcasting Union (EBU) announced that the venue for the 2013 contest would take place in the Palace "Ukraine", in Kyiv.
+The European Broadcasting Union invited broadcasters to bid for the rights to host the contest.
+On 12 February 2013, the Ukrainian national broadcaster NTU and EBU announced that the 2013 contest would take place in Kyiv.
+Palace "Ukraine" was confirmed as the host venue on 17 April.
 The venue which is also known as the Ukrainian National Palace of Arts, better known as Palace "Ukraine" which is a venue administered by the State Directory of Affairs inside their public enterprises division and is one of the main venues for official events along with Palace of Sports in Kyiv, Ukraine, which hosted the 2009 contest.

 It was opened in 1970 as the biggest centre of culture and arts.
 The building was designed by a group of architects P. Zhylytskyi, I. Vayner, under the directorship of the project's author the distinguished architect of Ukrainian SSR Yevhenia Marychenko.
 All of the architects were awarded Shevchenko National Prize (1971) for its design and construction.
 The building is trapezoidal, twenty eight meters tall and consists of over 300 rooms.

+Participants

+On 4 November 2013, it was confirmed that twelve countries would be taking part in the contest.
+Prior to that, in October, it was announced that the executive supervisor managed to maintain the participation of thirteen countries for the contest in Kyiv, Ukraine.
+The name of the thirteenth country was expected to be announced by the European Broadcasting Union on 29 October 2013.
+It was later confirmed on 1 November 2013 that Cyprus were going to be the thirteenth country but withdrew at the last minute.

+This was the lowest number of entries since 2009, equalling the number of participants in 2012.
+San Marino made their debut, Macedonia returned after a one-year absence and Malta returned after a two-year absence.
+Albania and Israel withdrew after debuting in the 2012 edition, while Belgium withdrew for the first time since 2003.

+Prior to the event, a digital compilation album featuring all the songs from the 2013 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group on 22 November 2013.

 Format

 The executive supervisor of the Junior Eurovision steering group, Vladislav Yakovlev, announced on 17 July 2013 that there would be some changes being introduced to the contest from 2013 onwards.
 The contest would no longer focus on just the winning entry, but would also award prizes to the top three entries in acknowledgement of the talents of the young performers.

 It was also announced that the winner of Junior Eurovision 2013 would be at the Eurovision Song Contest 2014, however the role that they would play had not been revealed at that time.

-On 7 October 2013, it was announced that the executive supervisor managed to maintain the participation of thirteen countries for the contest in Kyiv, Ukraine.
-The name of the thirteenth country was expected to be announced by the European Broadcasting Union on 29 October 2013.
-It was later confirmed on 1 November 2013 that Cyprus were going to be the thirteenth country but withdrew at the last minute.
 The running order draw took place on 25 November 2013 during the contest's opening party.